 - Create a Twitter application

-- Open a free account with AYLIEN
+- Open an account with AYLIEN

 - Copy this spreadsheet to your Google Drive.

 You can follow Farhad on Twitter @farhad_hf and be sure to check out his flexible task management app Taskulu.